 Gov 91r (Supervised Reading and Research) cannot be used to fulfill Government secondary field requirements.

-Please note that these requirements differ from those for Government concentrators.
+Please note that these secondary field requirements differ from those for Government primary concentrators.

 ADVISING RESOURCES AND EXPECTATIONS

-Students interested in pursuing a secondary field in Government or those who have any questions or concerns regarding the secondary field should contact the Government department Undergraduate Program Office (firstname.lastname@example.org; 617-495-3249).
-The office, located at CGIS Knafel Building, Room K151, 1737 Cambridge St, is open M-F, 9:30-5:30.
+Advising for those with a secondary field in Government will be done through the Undergraduate Program Office and our regular undergraduate advising staff including the Director of Undergraduate Studies, the Concentration Advisers, and administrators.
+Students interested in pursuing a secondary field in Government or those who have any questions or concerns regarding the secondary field should contact the Government Undergraduate Program Office (email@example.com; 617-495-3249).
+The office, located at CGIS Knafel Building, Room K151, 1737 Cambridge St., is open for drop-in advising M-F, 10am -5pm.